 The hallmark of compartment syndrome is “pain out of proportion to exam,” that is, pain that is more severe than expected given the injury/situation.

 Even though one cannot know how much pain another person experiences, tracking the frequency at which patients request medication can give a quasi-objective measurement of the intensity of pain over time.

 Likewise, because one would expect a decrease in pain once the injury is immobilized, a report of more pain after splinting would be alarming and considered “out of proportion” to what’s expected.

 In advanced cases of compartment syndrome, a patient might develop what is known as the 6 P’s: pain, paresthesia (numbness), paresis (weakness of the affected area), pallor (pale skin), pulselessness (absent distal pulses), and poikilothermia (cold skin).

 Diagnosis & Treatment

 Treatment is fasciotomy, a procedure where long surgical cuts are made in the fascia to relieve the pressure.
-The incisions are generally left open for 48-72 hours until they are closed in a second surgery.
+This must be done expeditiously, before the tissues under pressure are damaged irrevocably.
+The incisions are generally left open for 48-72 hours, at which point they can be closed in a second surgery.

 If left untreated, the compartment’s pressure will prevent blood flow leading to damage of the muscle and nervous tissue.
-This can result in permanent nerve damage, loss of muscle function, and even result in amputation.
+This can result in permanent nerve damage, loss of muscle function, and possibly lead to amputation.